Joao-Augusto-Oliveira/Joao-Augusto-Oliveira/README.md

 - 🔭 I’m currently working at Oficina5
-- 🌱 I’m currently learning JAVASCRIPT, REACT.JS, NEXT.JS, ANGULAR and NEST.JS
+- 🌱 JAVASCRIPT, ANGULAR and NEST.JS